Nomaddis/UDG/README.md

 # Test task for Astwellsoft
+## Install all dependencies from package.json file (run "npm install" from command line)
-##To start server please run default gulp task in command line. (default task is 'gulp')
+## To start server please run default gulp task in command line. (default task is 'gulp')